nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 +++

-As a final example of the far-reaching utility that `l2gen` provides an end user, let's exercise one more example where we disable the standard bidirectional reflectance distribution function (BRDF) correction and see how it changes the retrieved chlor_a values.
+As a final example of the far-reaching utility that `l2gen` provides an end user, let's exercise one more example where we disable the standard bidirectional reflectance distribution function (BRDF) correction and see how it changes the retrieved Rrs values.
 The default BRDF is 'brdf_opt=7', which is Morel f/Q + Fresnel solar + Fresnel sensor.

 While a rather simple case-study, we hope it will introduce the practioner to an improved understanding of `l2gen` and the sensitivity of derived reflectances (and, therefore, biogeochemical variables) to choices made within the standard processing scheme.